vovchisko/unusual-event-emitter/README.md

 Because I can.
 Because I like to use arrow functions in my event listeners.
 And I don't want to save each sh**ty function as a variable just to be able to remove the listener later.
 So I save it's ID instead!

+### Why?
+For specific cases when your event name might looks like "call-me:986111".
+And somwere else in the universe websoket client can fire specific event for specific message.

 ### Nothing but ES6 Class.
 Feel free to `extend` from it.
 Except for one little detail: The main feature is `event-id` for each event.